-Most plastic crates are designed for travelling.
+Most plastic crates are designed for traveling.
 Plastic is lightweight and rigid, making it perfect for this purpose.
 Plastic crates tend to be equipped with a carry handle and ventilation holes on the side.
-They’re perhaps the least attractive option, and don’t tend to be large enough for everyday use in the home.
+They’re perhaps the least attractive option and don’t tend to be large enough for everyday use in the home.

 Our Top Pick

 These 10 options are the best dog crates around.
-Of these products, our top pick has to be Amazon Basics’ durable and affordable folding metal crate.
-Available with either one or two doors, and in six different sizes, Amazon have taken into account pooches of every shape and size.
+Of these products, our top pick has to be Amazon Basics’ durable and affordable folding metal dog crate.
+This is a single door model, but a double door crate is available too, and so are six different crate sizes, so pooches of every breed and shape are covered.
 The manufacturers even offer an optional divider panel that lets you adjust the size of the crate as your puppy grows.

 Best Dog Crate FAQ: